Life insurance for over 70’s

 - Legal fees

 - Cost of living for surviving partner or any other financial dependents

 - Provide legacy for children, grandchildren or charity

 How much does life insurance for people over 70 cost?

 There is no definitive answer for how much life insurance will cost for someone over 70 as each insurer will take into consideration different factors to help them determine an appropriate price.
-That said, applicants over the age of 50 could expect to pay a significantly higher amount for cover than younger applicants due to the increase risk of death from associated medical conditions.
-As an example, average pricing of products featured on LifeInsuranceFinder shows that a non-smoking male aged 65 is likely to pay as much as double for cover as a non-smoking male aged 60.
+Generally however, the cost will be much higher than when you were younger.
+This is because the insurer will consider older applicants to have an increase risk of death from associated medical conditions.

-Tips to compare life insurance for people over 70
+Tips to find life insurance for people over 70

 If you are over aged 70 years or over and looking to find reasonably priced policy with adequate cover, it is critical that you take the time to compare a range of different policies from different insurers.
 An insurance consultant can use their knowledge of the insurance industry to find insurers that are willing to provide cover.
 Increased competition among life insurance providers has meant that many providers are willing to make adjustments to policies in order to provide cover.
 Such adjustments include: